cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ---
-title: How to Manage Personal Assets in mdcms
+title: How to Manage Assets in mdcms
 mtime: 2021/6/26
 ---